 - Grease 8 small yogurt pots with a little oil.
 We used 55g yogurt pots.
 Spoon the melted chocolate into the yogurt pots so they are ¾ full.

 - Put a wooden spoon into the chocolate.
-Top with mini marshmallows, chocolate chips and sprinkles.
+Top with 30 g Mini marshmallows, 4 teaspoon Milk chocolate chips and 4 teaspoon Sprinkles.
 Refrigerate for 4 hours.

 - Stir into hot milk to make hot chocolate.